-The National Mathematics Summer School (NMSS) is planned to go ahead in 2021!
+The National Mathematics Summer School (NMSS)

 Topics range from number theory through to chaos and topology.
 There is a strong emphasis on solving problems and many students often find themselves working on problems well into the night (because they want to!).
 There is also a strong emphasis on recreation, exploration and fun and many activities, tours and talks are organised.
 During afternoon recreation, students are free to socialise and explore Canberra (popular activities include ice skating, ten pin bowling, tandem bike riding around the lake).
 There is an entertaining dinner and a concert on the last night.